Analog-to-Digital Converter (ADC)¶

 This sample demonstrates how to use the ADC driver API.

-Depending on the MCU type, it reads the ADC samples of one or two ADC channels and prints the readings to the console.
-If supported by the driver, the raw readings are converted to millivolts.
+Depending on the target board, it reads ADC samples from one or more channels and prints the readings on the console.
+If voltage of the used reference can be obtained, the raw readings are converted to millivolts.

 The pins of the ADC channels are board-specific.
 Please refer to the board or MCU datasheet for further details.